 NOTE: Although the limit of rows you can process is directly related to the capabilities of your database server, executing batches greater than 100,000 rows is strongly discouraged.

 For Siebel EIM delete processes that use the DELETE EXACT parameter, use a batch size of 20,000 rows or less.

 Try using batch ranges (BATCH = X-Y).
 This allows you to run with smaller batch sizes and avoid the startup overhead on each batch.
 The maximum number of batches that you can run in a Siebel EIM process is 1,000.

 Perform regular table maintenance on EIM tables.
 Frequent insert or delete operations on EIM tables can cause fragmentation.
 Consult your database administrator to detect and correct fragmentation in the EIM tables.

 Delete batches from EIM tables on completion.
 Leaving old batches in the EIM table wastes space and could adversely affect performance.

-Run independent EIM jobs in parallel.
+Run independent Siebel EIM jobs in parallel.

 Set the USING SYNONYMS parameter to FALSE in the .IFB file to indicate that account synonyms do not need to be checked.

-If no other strategy appears to be successful, use the SQLPROFILE parameter to identify slow-running steps and queries.
+If no other strategy appears to be successful, then use the SQLPROFILE parameter to identify slow-running steps and queries.
 For more information, see Using the SQLPROFILE Parameter.